 Our Analysis and Test Results

-In 2016, a frustrated mom named Julie Ekstrom found that her 2nd daughter was sensitive to the contents of disposable diapers and was looking for a viable alternative.
+In 2016, a frustrated mom named Julie Ekstrom found that her second daughter was sensitive to the contents of disposable diapers and was looking for a viable alternative.
 Cloth diapering immediately came to mind, but Julie struggled to find a cloth diaper that would fit her daughter correctly without leaking.
-The pursuit of a leak-free cloth diaper led Julie to start sewing her own cloth diapers (a simple choice for Julie who had been sewing for 30 years) and Kangacare was the result.
+The pursuit of a leak-free cloth diaper led Julie to start sewing her own (a simple choice for Julie, who had been sewing for 30 years), and Kanga Care was the result.
 She developed an innovative double-gusset that solved the leak problem with her daughter, and that design later became a patented feature of Rumparooz diapers.
-Kanga Care has been manufacturing Rumparooz diapers and keeping babies cozy and dry ever since.
+The Kanga Care brand has been manufacturing Rumparooz diapers, plus other cloth diapering accessories, ever since.

 When it comes to leakage, the double gusset is a must.
 While it is not the only diaper with this feature, Rumparooz diapers are the only ones with the second gusset in this location.
-Placed further in from the edge, rather than acting as an extension, helps keep messes more central and prevents the likelihood of blowouts and leaks.
+Placed further from the edge, rather than acting as an extension, it helps keep messes more central and prevents the likelihood of blowouts and leaks.
 In our testing, we did not have any issues with leakage.

-Much thought went into the comfort of this diaper.
-Oh-so-soft microfleece fabric lines the entire inner side of the diaper.
-Soft, stretchy elastics keep the leg gussets snug and multiple snaps allow you to adjust with precision.
-As a pocket diaper, it is bulkier than some, but we like to think of it as a little extra cushion for when baby starts to walk.
+Its oh-so-soft microfleece fabric lines the entire inner side of the diaper.
+Soft, stretchy elastics keep the leg gussets snug, and multiple snaps allow you to adjust with precision.
+As a pocket diaper, it is bulkier than some, but we like to think of it as a little extra cushion for when the baby starts to walk.
 Not to mention the adorable, poofy cloth diaper bubble butt it creates.
-The outer material is waterproof, but still is silky smooth to the touch and does not irritate baby's skin.
+The outer material is waterproof but still silky smooth to the touch and does not irritate the baby's skin.

 Ease of Use

-As a pocket diaper, the Rumparooz is inevitably a bit more difficult to work with than other styles.
-When compared to the other pocket diapers in this review, the Rumparooz has a smaller than average opening, making it a bit harder to stuff.
-The pocket opening is just large enough to accommodate for both the insert and your hand without much fuss.
-We also found that the large number of snaps found on the Rumparooz made it easier to achieve a good, comfortable fit for baby.
+Compared to other pocket diapers in this review, the Rumparooz has a smaller-than-average pocket opening, making it harder to stuff.
+The space is just large enough to accommodate both the insert and your hand without much fuss.
+We also found that the large number of snaps found on the Rumparooz made it easier to achieve a good, comfortable fit for the baby.

-The Rumparooz Pocket is a little on the pricey side compared to other diapers we included in this review.
-However, we believe that top-notch performance and superb quality are well worth it.
-These one-size diapers are made to fit babies from 8 to 40 lbs and will take you from infancy to potty training with the correct size stash.
-So although it may seem like a big commitment right from the get-go, we think that the initial investment will pay off.
-Considering that no matter which cloth system you choose, you will spend less than if you went with disposables, so it's a win-win situation all around.
+After countless hours of research and testing, we can confidently recommend the Rumparooz Pocket diaper.
+It's a top performer in our absorbency tests, beating several others.
+Although it's a little pricey compared to other diapers, we believe its performance and superb quality are worth the investment.
+Plus, they fit babies from 6-35+ lbs, taking you from infancy to potty training.
+So, despite an upfront cost, we think the initial investment will pay off and save money over time.
+But, no matter which cloth system you choose, you will spend less than if you went with disposables, so it's a win-win situation.